 5 min read

-If you coach travel softball, it’s a good chance you are volunteering your time.
+If you coach baseball or softball, it’s a good chance you are volunteering your time.
 Or at least very close to volunteering.
-This is the case with a very high percentage of the Softball Coach Online newsletter subscribers.

-Every once in a while, I receive a notification from a subscriber that falls outside the “norm” of the typical high school or travel ball coach that subscribes to our content.
+Every once in a while, I receive a notification from a subscriber that falls outside the “norm” of the typical coach, player, or parent that subscribes to our content.

 A few months back I received an email subscriber notification from Bill Fields, and it caught my attention.
 So I reached out and Bill agreed to give me some information about the coaching that he has been doing for many years.